 What Is the Difference Between the Major and the Minor?

-Students of the Major (90 ECTS) will have a sizeable elective component, which means that they will have more freedom of choice.
+In addition, students of the Major (120 ECTS) will have a sizeable elective component, which means that they will have more freedom of choice.
 They may, for example, take modules from other, related programs to complement their studies in English (module group "Transferable Skills").
-In addition, writing the Master Thesis will provide them with an opportunity to conduct a larger research project.

 In Which Case Should I Take English as My Major?

-You should take English as your Master Major if:
+You should take English as your Bachelor Major if:

 - your main interest is English (rather than the other study program);

-- your other study program cannot be taken as a Major (cf. UZH website for a list of Master Majors and Minors);
+- your other study program cannot be taken as a Major (cf. UZH website for a list of Bachelor Majors and Minors);

 - you plan to do the teaching diploma (Lehrdiplom für Maturitätsschulen) and your other study program is not a teaching subject (cf. Lehrdiplom website for a list of teaching subjects).*

 * This is not absolutely necessary because one can do the Master Major even if one has 'only' completed the Bachelor Minor.
 (For more information, consult the Lehrdiplom section of the English Department website.)